 What Is the Relative Atomic Mass?

 The relative mass shows how many times the mass of a given element is greater than the atomic mass of another element taken as a unit of mass.

 Its use is because the absolute mass is a minimal quantity and difficult to handle.
 Therefore, in chemistry, it is much more convenient to use this relative value.

 This value is determined using a carbon atom.
 The relative mass is defined as the ratio of the mass of the element to 1/12 the mass of the isotope of the carbon-12 atom with a neutral electric charge.

 Mass spectrometry (MS) is an analytical technique that is used to measure the mass-to-charge ratio of ions.
 The results are typically presented as a mass spectrum, a plot of intensity as a function of the mass-to-charge ratio.

 What Is Molecular Mass Meaning?

-The molecular mass of a chemical compound is the sum of the atomic masses of the elements that compose it, multiplied by the stoichiometric coefficients of the elements by the chemical formula of the compound.
-Strictly speaking, the mass of a molecule is less than the mass of its constituent atoms in an amount equal to the binding energy of the molecule (see above).
-However, this mass defect is 9-10 orders of magnitude smaller than the mass of the molecule, and can be neglected.
+The molecular mass of a chemical compound is the sum of the atomic masses of the elements that compose it, multiplied by the stoichiometric coefficients of the elements by the compound's chemical formula.